The Real Estate M&A and Private Equity Review: Brazil

 i Legal frameworks and deal structures

 The most important laws are the Civil Code and the Brazilian Corporations Law.
 Extensive regulations from the Securities and Exchange Commission of Brazil (CVM) and from B3 also apply to publicly held companies adhering to specific corporate governance segments.
-CVM regulations also apply to investments made by FIPs and FIIs.
+CVM regulations also apply to investments made by FIPs and FIIs (as well as to Fiagros in the future).
 Transactions are generally structured via special purpose vehicles (SPVs) (as this gives more liquidity to real estate assets).
 A more detailed explanation follows on legal frameworks and deal structures for real estate transactions in Brazil.

 Direct investment in real estate

-There are currently no restrictions on the direct acquisition of urban property in Brazil by a foreign individual or legal entity.3 The standard deal usually follows the steps below.
+There are currently no restrictions on the direct acquisition of urban property in Brazil by a foreign individual or legal entity.4 The standard deal usually follows the steps below.

 Initial agreement between seller and buyer